weisong3/demo/README.md

 ```
 firebase deploy
 ```
-Even more, for future CI/CD, this can integrate with firebase-ci, so we can staging and production environments.
+Even more, for future CI/CD, this can integrate with firebase-ci or even controlled by Terraform, so we can have staging and production environments.

 # Test
 I created another "runTest" cloud function for simulating end-user's call to the update location API endpoint in an